How Resiliency Will Determine Your Success in 2020

 All of these events expose people to serious adverse life events, and yet, in these situations we have also witnessed countless acts of human courage, camaraderie and emotional buoyancy.

-Resiliency does not prevent stress from occurring in life, although it does appear to give stressed individuals what we call a ‘bounce back factor‘, This ability to bounce back from disasters allows people to cope, recover, and move on.
+Resiliency does not prevent stress from occurring in life, although it does appear to give stressed individuals what I mentioned earlier on; the ‘bounce back factor‘.

 So does one learn to become more resilient?